MockVerse

 8.1 Asking the Coach

-Select AI Coach.
+Select AI Coach for the existing text-based preparation experience.
 The embedded coach says: Ask interview questions, sharpen answers, or use your resume context without starting a practice session.
 Enter a question such as How should I answer "Tell me about yourself"? and select Get Best Answer.
+This is separate from the voice-first Conversational MockVerse Coach described in Part 9.

 8.2 Resume Context